Criobe/documentation/docs/quickstart/developer-setup.md

 # Should show: 1-raw_jpg/, 2-quadrat_corner_export/, etc.
 ```

-**All modules now have access to test data via their `data` symlinks!**
+**All modules now have access to demo datasets via their `data` symlinks!**

-The test data includes subdirectories for each pipeline stage:
+The demo datasets include subdirectories for each pipeline stage (5 sample images each):

 | Directory | Stage | Content |
 |-----------|-------|---------|